At St. Mary MacKillop we believe that the wellbeing of the child is central to all learning.

 Mindfulness and Meditation (including Christian Meditation)

-5 minutes each day, in every class space, has shown that children become ready for learning, and has helped them feel safe, relaxed and calm.
+A minimum of 10 minutes each day, in every class space, has shown that children become ready for learning, and has helped them feel safe, relaxed and calm.
 In these conditions they are able to begin the next lesson with a fresh pair of eyes and a positive outlook towards their learning, supporting their mental health and allowing them to thrive.
 Our children are able to apply this to their daily lives, and are able to articulate what skills from the mindfulness toolbox they are using.

 Social and Emotional Learning